 The García family used this unique method of mezcal distillation for about a decade, from the end of the 1960’s through the 1970’s.
 The quiote fell out of use around 1980 when the military stopped confiscating their distillation equipment.
 Don Lencho had acquired a copper turbante tube by then, with less fear that his investment would be taken away by force.

-The quiote technique had been forgotten for more than forty years in the García family … until now.
+The quiote technique had been forgotten for almost fifty years in the García family … until now.
 Silverio García, Don Lencho’s son, has resuscitated this innovative family tradition.

 Now you too can partake in this unique mezcal tradition from the García family in Rancho Blanco Güilá, Oaxaca, available for the first time in the United States in partnership with Erstwhile Mezcal.